Alkaline Diet Explained (and made easy!)

 Next: Focusing on the Alkaline Forming Foods…a Bit More Depth

 So our focus should always be on alkaline forming foods and away from acidic foods.
 These alkaline forming foods are (of course alkaline forming foods, but also) nutrient-dense, rich in vitamins, minerals, natural anti-inflammatories, antioxidants, electrolytes, chlorophyll and more that all support our body in doing it’s job – keeping us healthy, vibrant and alive.

-This, in a nutshell is what the alkaline diet is.
 It’s really simple – it’s simply a focus on alkaline-forming foods, drinks and other lifestyle choices rather than those that have an acidic effect on the body.

 We’re Just Aiming to Give the Body the Tools It Needs to Thrive!